Annual Races FAQs

-The only “wheels” allowed on the race course are strollers or wagons for transporting the younger members of the family.
-No bikes, no inline skates, no skateboards.
+The only “wheels” allowed on the race course other than racing chairs, hand cycles, and sport chairs, which are competing in the event, are strollers or wagons for transporting the younger members of the family.
+No bikes, no scooters, no inline skates, no skateboards, etc.

 Do the Half Marathon and 5K participants start together?

 No. The event will go off in three waves.
-The half marathon Ruck starts at 6am. (wave 1) The half marathon run participants will be sent off at 7:00am.
-(Wave 2) Thirty minutes later, the 5K run and ruck participants will start (wave three).
+The half marathon Ruck starts at 6:30am. (wave 1) The half marathon run participants will be sent off at 7:00am.
+(Wave 2) At 7:30am the 5K run and ruck participants will start (wave three).
 The kids run starts at 9:30am.

 Do I need to register my infant or toddler who will be in a stroller?

 No. You do not need to pay for a young child who is being pushed or pulled in a wagon or stroller.
 The only reason you might consider registering them is if you would like them to receive a t-shirt as well.
 Only paid participants registered by the deadline will receive a t-shirt.